 The article contrasts two programmes aimed at improving the quality of life for older women in Australia.
 The Community Options programme is a well-funded Government initiative directed at personal care within the home.
 The Older Womens Network is a gr

-Onyx, J.A.
-2017, 'Community development and governance: An Australian example' in Kenny, B., McGrath, B. & Phillips, R. (eds), The Routledge Handbook of Community Development, Routledge, New York.
+Onyx, JA 2018, 'Community development and governance: An Australian example' in Kenny, B, McGrath, B & Phillips, R (eds), The Routledge Handbook of Community Development, Routledge, New York.

 The use of memory-work as a qualitative method in feminist social research is well established in Australia and New Zealand.
 Memory-work, though, still brings with it many theoretical and methodological dilemmas and issues.
 To open some of these issues to collective discussion, a group of experienced feminist researchers used the process of memory-work to explore specific experiences of working with memory-work groups.
 Our exploration suggested that using memory-work within the dominant positivist discourses and patriarchal structures of academia could, at times, leave feminist researchers feeling powerless.
 Through this collective we expressed concern about method and methodological process in ways which had not been articulated through our earlier memory-work projects.